Get Over Yourself and Go on a Babymoon

 “You know, like a honeymoon?
 But where you go on a vacation with your partner, to spend time with each other before the baby comes.”

-“Except instead of a new beginning celebrating romance or whatever, it’s a last gasp,” you could offer, drily.
+“Except instead of a new beginning celebrating romance or whatever, it’s a last gasp,” you could offer, dryly.

 You can shrug and act apologetic and make jokes all you want, but remember this: You can’t have a baby ironically, and you can’t go on a last-ditch vacation at a critical remove.
 Like it or not, reproduction is hopeful and earnest and excruciatingly vulnerable.
 The least you can do is enjoy yourself.
 Go on a trip!
 Go somewhere you’ve always wanted to go but seemed a little too goofy or indulgent.

 It’s fine.
 You don’t need or deserve anyone’s approval.
 You’re pregnant, which means you’re already acquainted with choosing ineffable biological desire over self-presentation or even rational decision-making.
-You’re standing on the edge of the great unknown and you can’t seem to figure out whether you should be trying to enjoy what time you have left with your old life, or immersing yourself in baby preparation, in all the (mostly unnecessary) pregnancy rituals, which are as stressful as they are nice (the baby shower, the “belly” photos, the goddamn “gender reveal,” the prenatal yoga, the nursery-decoration, the ultrasound photos posted to Facebook).
+You’re standing on the edge of the great unknown and you can’t seem to figure out whether you should be trying to enjoy what time you have left with your old life, or immersing yourself in baby preparation, in all the (mostly unnecessary) pregnancy rituals, which are as stressful as they are nice (the baby shower, the “belly” photos, the goddamn “gender reveal,” the prenatal yoga, the nursery decoration, the ultrasound photos posted to Facebook).

 It’s all so easy to dismiss.
 Is the word “babymoon” a late-capitalist invention dreamed up (albeit ingeniously) by the travel industry in, as far as I can tell, the more innocent era of the early aughts?
 Yes.
 Is it corny as hell?
 Yes.
 Does it trigger our internalized misogyny and make us think of mommy bloggers and people who are paid to stay in resorts and then post photos of their vacations online?
 Yes.
 Do we like to fancy ourselves “not one of those people”?
 Sure, sure.
 Of course!
 Who doesn’t?

 And yet!
 The babymoon — terminology aside — is arguably one of the few pregnancy-related quasi-obligations that is fundamentally pleasurable and, arguably, worthwhile.
 It is a vacation.
 A vacation transcends embarrassing industry trends.
-Ask your non-pregnant travel companion to make all the arrangements.
+Ask your nonpregnant travel companion to make all the arrangements.
 It’s only fair.
 Go somewhere cozy and cooler if you’re pregnant during the summer, and warm if it’s winter.
 When I went to Mexico at 32 weeks pregnant, it was mid-March and already getting nice out in New York.
 I asked my best friend to comment “Wow, it sure is chilly here, if only I were in Mexico!” on all of my Instagram photos, which she did, and which gave me a moment’s smugness before I remembered it was all a joke.

 Go while you still have days off to spare and disposable income (if you do).
 Go to Iceland even though it seems like everyone in your social circle has been in Iceland at all times for the past decade.
 Iceland is strange and beautiful enough that it exists outside the realm of coolness.
 That makes it a perfect match for the BABYMOON, which is all about being corny and pleasure-seeking in the face of impending doom.
 Other perfect places: VERMONT.
 BIG SUR.
 PARIS.